Read This First

 Prompt 2: Clearly explain the differences between logical validity and soundness, and give examples.

-The section works by contrast: Example of Logical Validity as a test case, Example of Soundness as a test case, and Example Illustrating the Difference as a test case.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Example of Logical Validity as a test case, Example of Soundness as a test case, and Example Illustrating the Difference as a test case.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Example of Logical Validity distinct from Example of Soundness.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Example of Logical Validity distinct from Example of Soundness.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-The added methodological insight is that Deduction should be judged by how it handles error.
+The methodological question in Deduction is how the view handles error.
 A view becomes more scientific when it can say what would count against it, not merely what makes it attractive.

 An argument is logically valid if and only if it is impossible for the premises to be true and the conclusion false at the same time.
 Validity concerns the form of the argument rather than the truth of the premises.